akitaki79/Digit-Vision/README.md

 1. **Model Enhancements**:
    - Experiment with different architectures (ResNet, MobileNet)
-   - Add support for transfer learning

 2. **Application Features**:
-   - Add ability to save and load drawings
-   - Implement batch recognition for multiple digits
+   - Add ability to save and load drawings, implement batch recognition for multiple digits
-   - Create a more sophisticated drawing interface with undo/redo
-   - Add support for recognizing sequences of digits

 3. **Extended Functionality**:
    - Expand to recognize handwritten letters (A-Z), mathematical symbols and equations, and more